levietanh0001/audio-steganography-try-hard-python/README.md

 ![image](https://user-images.githubusercontent.com/47298653/123111351-0a08c900-d467-11eb-8092-dc5b966695a5.png)

 ### Algorithm
-<p>WAV audio is a sequence of frames, each frame contains amplitude (loudness) information at that particular point in time.
+<p>WAV audio is a sequence of frames, each frame contains amplitude (loudness) information (represented in bytes) at that particular point in time.
 To produce sound, thousands of these frames are played in sequence to produce frequencies.</p>